EAS Valve Block Renew

 Replace the NRV block and tighten the bolts.

-Go to the other end of the block and replace the o-ring around the diaphragm recess.
-New o-ring inserted below with a touch of lube to aide in sealing.
+Go to the other end of the block and replace the o-ring around the diaphragm recess (Bag A in the Hard Range kit).

 It is pretty obvious which holes takes the 4mm, 6mm and 8mm o-rings.
+Remember to lube them well before inserting, as this is where the majority of nuisance leaks occur.

 A top tip from Shadow Keeper at RangeRovers.net: